fondondgazelle8357/Master-Meteor-Project/README.md

 Gurkens Gadgetry - https://github.com/stefexec/gurkens-gadgetry-public

+Viafabric (allows joining servers on lower versions, not on anticope.ml) - https://github.com/ViaVersion/ViaFabric

-Lefty Benifit (dupehunting mod, not on anticope.ml; upgraded version of UI Utils by Coderx gamer) https://github.com/bruh1273/Lefty-benefit
+Lefty Benifit (dupehunting mod, not on anticope.ml; upgraded version of UI Utils by Coderx gamer) - https://github.com/bruh1273/Lefty-benefit

 Fabric API and MaLiLib are included as they are required for minecraft to run with these modules.